≡ Menu

 8) Tell students that question and answer sessions will help them prepare for tests

-9) Use question and answer sessions as a way for students to earn bonus marks
+9) Use question-and-answer sessions as a way for students to earn bonus marks

 Summing it up!

-Using these nine techniques in your next question and answer session, you are bound to take your class off guard and see an improvement in your students’ attentiveness.
+Using these nine techniques in your next question-and-answer session, you are bound to take your class off guard and see an improvement in your students’ attentiveness.
 Not only will these methods help your students pay greater attention, but they will also improve your students’ performance levels.
 The ability to gauge learning and comprehension levels in your classroom will increase.

 Now it is your turn.
 What methods have you tried in the classroom to maintain students’ attention and focus?
 What worked and what didn’t?